 5.1.6.4.2 Acknowledgment

-A frame transmitted with the AR field set to request an acknowledgment, as defined in 5.2.1.1.4, shall be acknowledged by the recipient.
+A frame transmitted with the AR field set to request an acknowledgment, as defined in TBD, shall be acknowledged by the recipient.
 If the intended recipient correctly receives the frame, it shall generate and send an acknowledgment frame containing the same DSN from the data or MAC command frame that is being acknowledged.

-The transmission of an acknowledgment frame in a nonbeacon-enabled PAN or in the CFP shall commence macSIFSPeriod after the reception of the last symbol of the data or MAC command frame.
+The transmission of an acknowledgment frame in the CFP shall commence macSIFSPeriod (for short inter-frame spacing) after the reception of the last symbol of the data or MAC command frame.
 The transmission of an acknowledgment frame in the CAP shall commence either macSIFSPeriod after the reception of the last symbol of the data or MAC command frame or at a backoff period boundary.
 In the latter case, the transmission of an acknowledgment frame shall commence between macSIFSPeriod and (macSIFSPeriod + aUnitBackoffPeriod) after the reception of the last symbol of the data or MAC command frame.

 The message sequence chart in Figure 26 shows the scenario for transmitting a single frame of data from an originator to a recipient with an acknowledgment requested.